-- Timetable: Classes are held in the evening, which facilitates access to suitable teaching rooms and makes it compatible with work commitments of students working students being the primary target group for this programme. - Student support: Students are allocated advisors.
+• Student support: Students are allocated advisers.
 Students highlighted the accessibility of staff for their learning/research needs.
 The availability of the Department's administrative team enables students to seek support regarding practical matters.
 Students have access to the University's welfare services.